paweljakubas/j-random-matrices/chapters/basic-algebra.md

 that column by column we zeroing elements below the diagonal.
 In the aftermath, we end up with an upper triangular matrix, *R*, and product of sized Householder reflections.
 As sized Householder reflection is orthogonal, the product of them is also orhogonal.
 Also the inverse of the orthogonal matrix is the transpose of it.
-So *QR* gives rise to decomposition to orthogonal and upper triangular matrix.
-In contrast to *LU* decomposition that resulted in decomposition into lower and upper triangular matrices.
+So *QR* gives rise to decomposition to orthogonal matrix and upper triangular matrix.
+In contrast to *LU* decomposition that results in a decomposition into lower and upper triangular matrices.

 Let's do the following example by hand first (we will use `householder` function in j/algebra.ijs' developed in Householder reflection section above).